 In cooperation with WMO, the National Oceanic and Atmospheric Administration/National Weather Service (NOAA/NSW), supports fellows from developing countries to acquire skills at the National Centre for Environmental Prediction (NCEP) International Desks.
 Training emphasizes the understanding of atmospheric dynamics and the application of numerical model guidance for the generation of quantitative precipitation forecast products, sub-seasonal and climate forecasts.
 It also applies, as appropriate, the WMO competencies standards for general forecasters.
 All expenses are paid by the USA VCP trust fund.

+(m) AEMET

+AEMET, through the framework of CIMHET and funding by the AEMET trust fund and the Spanish Agency for International Development Cooperation (AECID), has in 2016 conducted six short-course training activities on air quality monitoring and forecasting, hydrological forecasting, agrometeorology, satellite meteorology, climate change regionalized scenarios and climatic data management, that have benefitted approximately 120 students in RA III and RA IV.
+In addition, they have completed the first edition of a blended BIP-M course, which included a 12-month online phase and a 2-month residence phase that took place in Madrid, graduating 12 students.
+In addition, AEMET has trained Mexican instructors to teach meteorological observers, and contributed experts to many WMO-sponsored courses.

 Gaps and challenges

 The WMO RTCs were established on the basis of the need to fill the gaps in training facilities at regional level, and they have all been working in various ways to meet that objective.
 With the support of Members, and particularly their host governments, RTCs remain important partners of the WMO Education and Training Programme in the development and implementation of its training activities at national, regional and international levels.
 As expected, mode of operation and level of delivery of the RTCs in the Region depend on the primary goal of their parent institution, the level of support they receive from their governing body, other resources available to them, cost of procuring training by potential beneficiaries, catchment population, language consideration, their outreach and to a certain extent their relationship with WMO, such as funds available for co-funding.
 Summaries of the profiles and recent activities of RTCs are attached as Annexes I and II to this report.